Operation Pike: Plan

 An important source of raw materials would also be denied to Germany by the destruction of the oil fields.
 Serious preparation by the British began after the end of the Winter War in March 1940.
 By April, plans to attack oil production facilities in the Caucasian towns of Baku, Batum and Grozny were complete.
-Bombers were to be flown from bases in Iran, Turkey and Syria in "Western Air Plan 106", which was codenamed "Operation Pike".
-The French proposed accelerating the planning, but the British were more cautious for fear of a possible German-Soviet alliance if the allies attack the Soviets.
+Bombers were to be flown from bases in Iran, Turkey and Syria in "Western Air Plan 106", with the code name Operation Pike.
+The French proposed accelerating the planning but the British were more cautious for fear of a possible German-Soviet alliance if the allies attacked the Soviets.

-The Soviet government anticipated Allied attacks, and from 25–29 March, the command of the Transcaucasian Military District performed the following map exercise.
+The Soviet government anticipated Allied attacks and from 25 to 29 March, the command of the Transcaucasian Military District performed the following map exercise.
 According to the scenario, the "black" forces, continuing their actions against the "brown" forces at the Western Front, attacked in co-operation with "blue" and "green" forces; they were repelled by the "reds" in the Caucasus, who then started a counteroffensive towards Erzurum and Tebriz.
 Some scholars do not take the British plans of attack seriously and regard them as mere contingency plans.
-However, the Soviet historian Vilnis Sīpols noted that the British and French military staff had developed strategic plans for assaulting the USSR from the south but that neither government had a political decision to invade.
+The Latvian Soviet historian Vilnis Sīpols noted that the British and French military staff had developed strategic plans for assaulting the USSR from the south but that neither government had a political decision to invade.

 Reconnaissance missions

 During March 1940, after the end of the Winter War, the British performed secret reconnaissance flights to photograph areas inside the USSR by using high-altitude, high-speed stereoscopic photography pioneered by Sidney Cotton.
 Using specially modified and unmarked Lockheed Model 12 Electra Junior aircraft painted a special blue camouflage scheme developed by Cotton, who commanded the RAF Photographic Development Unit (PDU), the Secret Intelligence Service launched high-altitude reconnaissance flights from RAF Habbaniya, a Royal Air Force station in Iraq.
 One such mission was flown on 30 March 1940.
 Flying over the mountainous region of southeastern Kurdistan, in Iranian airspace, across the coast of the Caspian Sea and then north towards Baku, the flight entered Soviet airspace at 11:45 after a four-hour flight.
 Loitering for an hour and making six photographic runs with its 14 in aerial camera, the aircraft left Baku at 12:45 and returned to RAF Habbaniya.
 Another reconnaissance sortie was flown on 5 April from RAF Habbaniya, this time crossing Turkish airspace to reach Batumi.
-The flight encountered Soviet anti-aircraft fire, and a Soviet fighter attempted an interception.
+The flight encountered Soviet anti-aircraft fire and a Soviet fighter attempted an interception.
 The British had obtained everything that they needed for interpreting photographs and mapping the Soviet petroleum facilities.